 Best Budget Gaming Mice Under $50

 The Steelseries Sensei 310 comes across as an updated version of the classic mouse you are already used to.
-It comes with an ambidextrous shape, and offers great grip due to the quality of plastic used.
+It comes with an ambidextrous shape and offers a great grip due to the quality of plastic used.
 Gamers who sweat on their palms during gaming will certainly appreciate the added grip this mouse offers.

 This mouse is on the smaller end of the size scale, and would easily fit into your hand.
 The ambidextrous shape ensures that whether you are a right-handed player or a left-handed player, it shouldn’t be a problem when handling this gaming mouse during gameplay.
 The only downside to this is the fact that there are two identical thumb buttons on either side of the device, and you could accidentally click the wrong side’s button with your pinky during gameplay.

 Now, the Steelseries Sensei 310 is a budget gaming mouse, but that doesn’t mean it does not deliver where it matters the most, which is performance.
-The manufacturers used their own custom gaming sensors that mimics some of the best performing software on the market to ensure that there would be no tracking issues while the mouse is being used.
+The manufacturers used their own custom gaming sensors that mimic some of the best performing software on the market to ensure that there would be no tracking issues while the mouse is being used.

 So you can expect adequate performance from this mouse, which can elevate your gameplay much better than most other budget gaming mice.
-Also, this mouse is lightweight (weighing about 92 grams) and very small in size, so you it won’t clutter your gaming station if you decide to buy it.
+Also, this mouse is lightweight (weighing about 92 grams) and very small in size, so you won’t clutter your gaming station if you decide to buy it.
 If you are taking your first steps into the world of gaming mice and would like to acquaint yourself with what they can offer before really investing in one, then the Steelseries Sensei 310 is a good place to start.

 The Razer Deathadder is a budget mouse that does not feel like one.
 The hardware is designed for all sorts of hand sizes and comes with enough grips to make extended gameplay feel like a breeze rather than a chore and burden on your hands.